damnordinarycodes/damnordinarycodes/README.md

 👋 Hi, I’m @damnordinarycodes
-👀 Currently working on: Freelance Projects, Graphics Designing & Video Editing 🌱 I’m interested in Cyber Security
+👀 Currently working on: Freelance Projects, Graphics Designing & Video Editing 🌱 I’m interested in Cyber Security & Creative Visuals
-🖥️ I'm also on Linkedin https://www.linkedin.com/in/abhinav-singh-a24940280/

 <!---
 damnordinarycodes/damnordinarycodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.